Learn - Transactions

 - Categories: the category type that drives the direction of every transaction.

-- File uploads: adding transactions from a CSV, TSV, or TXT file.
+- File Uploads: adding transactions from a CSV, TSV, or TXT file.

-- History and Undo: where resolved events with their transactions go, how to bring one back to the Planner, and what can fail when you Undo a deleted event whose bank lines were re-matched in the meantime.
+- History and Undo: where resolved events with their transactions go, how to bring one back to the Planner, and what can fail when you Undo a deleted event whose bank transactions were re-matched in the meantime.

 - Sharing: who can edit transactions on a shared budget.